VADL-24-45/NASA_USLI_MileStone_DropTest_VADL25/README.md

 ---

 ## License
 This project is provided as-is for educational and experimental purposes.
 Feel free to adapt and modify the code for your own use.
 If you share or distribute it, please give appropriate credit.
-Note: Main contributor is TruuEE (Commit 13cb9e5).
 ---

 **Happy Logging and Safe Landings!**
 Feel free to open issues or pull requests if you encounter any bugs or have suggestions for improvements.
+Note: Main Contribution: TruuEE (Commit 13cb9e5).